prestodb/presto/presto-docs/src/main/sphinx/connector/bigquery.rst

 Multiple GCP Projects
 ^^^^^^^^^^^^^^^^^^^^^

-The BigQuery connector can only access a single GCP project.Thus, if you have data in multiple GCP projects, You need to create several catalogs, each pointingto a different GCP project.
+The BigQuery connector can only access a single GCP project.
+Thus, if you have data in multiple GCP projects, You need to create several catalogs, each pointing to a different GCP project.
 For example, if you have two GCP projects, one for the sales and one for analytics, you can create two properties files in ``etc/catalog`` named ``sales.properties`` and ``analytics.properties``, both having ``connector.name=bigquery`` but with different ``project-id``.
 This will